aleferna12/colorir/docs/source/index.rst

 .. note::

-    Please note that colorir is still in its early days and that slight modifications to the API may happen between versions.
+    colorir is still in its early days and slight modifications to the API may happen between versions.

 .. raw:: html

-    <style> .rainbow {background-image: linear-gradient(to left, violet, indigo, blue, green, yellow, orange, red); -webkit-background-clip: text; color: transparent;} </style>
+    <style> .rainbow {background-image: linear-gradient(to left, blue, green, yellow, red); -webkit-background-clip: text; color: transparent;} </style>

 .. role:: rainbow